oracle/docker-images/OracleGoldenGate/README.md

 ===============
 Sample Docker build files to provide an installation of Oracle GoldenGate for DevOps users.
 For more information about Oracle GoldenGate please see the [Oracle GoldenGate On-line Documentation](https://docs.oracle.com/goldengate/c1221/gg-winux/index.html).

+**IMPORTANT:** To create images for Oracle GoldenGate on Docker, you must use Docker version 17.05.0 or later.
+You can check the version of Docker on your system with the `docker version` command.

 ## Usage
 This project provides a Dockerfile tested with: